 The commercial division performs an average unit value comparison in addition to a traditional ratio study.
-These studies are performed on commercially-classed properties by property use type (such as apartment, office, retail and warehouse usage or special use).
+These studies are performed on commercially-classed properties by property use type (such as apartment, office, retail, warehouse usage, or special use).
 The objective of this evaluation is to determine appraisal performance of sold and unsold properties.
-The division examines average unit prices of sales and average unit appraised values of the same parcels and the comparison of average value changes of sold and unsold properties.
-These studies are conducted on substrata such as building class and on properties located within various economic areas.
+The division examines the average unit prices of sales, the average unit appraised values of the same parcels, and the average value changes of sold versus unsold properties.
+These studies are conducted on substrata, such as building class, and on properties in various economic areas.
 In this way, overall appraisal performance is evaluated geographically, by specific LUC to discern whether sold parcels have been selectively appraised.
 When sold parcels and unsold parcels are appraised equally, the average unit values are similar.
 These horizontal equity studies are performed prior to annual noticing.